eclipsesource/tabris-js/examples/animation/README.md

 # Animation Examples
-The animation examples consists of three parts, each part is on a separate tabris page.
+The animation examples consist of three parts, each part is on a separate Tabris page.

 ## Easings
 Animations with different easings make up this example.